 There is a vast body of law (which will vary from state to state) that applies to these issues.
 These laws are frequently updated or overturned by the legislature and/or the courts, so you'll need to find an attorney that's familiar with the new rules and cases that apply to your divorce.

 If you have a very simple case, with minimal financial issues and no children, you may feel comfortable hiring a less experienced family law attorney.
 However, if you're facing a contested divorce case that involves substantial assets, complicated financial questions, or a complex custody dispute, you should look for an experienced attorney that specializes in family law and has experience with the particular issues involved in your case.
+For tips about hiring a divorce lawyer to handle some or all of your divorce case, see our article, Hiring a Divorce Lawyer.

 We've provided a few questions you might consider asking during your initial interview with a family law attorney.
 These may help you determine whether this lawyer is right for your case.